 Since its independence, Croatia has been a member of the Council of Europe, and has participated in its numerous activities and projects.

-The Ministry of Culture actively participates in the work of different international networks such as the International Federation of Arts Councils and Agencies (IFACCA), Forum of Slavic Cultures and others.
+The Ministry of Culture and Media actively participates in the work of different international networks such as the Forum of Slavic Cultures, International Federation of Arts Councils and Agencies (IFACCA)(e.g. the Ministry of Culture organised the 17th Europe Chapter Meeting of IFACCA in 2019), and others.

-Some important multilateral co-operation projects, coordinated or supported by the Ministry of Culture, include:
+Some important multilateral co-operation projects, coordinated or supported by the Ministry of Culture and Media, include: